onniro/2PACMPEG/README.md

 ## 3.3. actually building
 - append containing folder of clang++ to PATH shell environment variable if it's not already there
-- on windows, run clang_release.bat in its containing folder and clang_release.sh on linux
+- on windows, run clang_release.bat and clang_release.sh on linux
 - (for debug, run compile_imgui.bat/sh **once** and then build with build.bat/sh)

 # 4. credits
 - thanks to mastermind graphix designer Karkagami for the icon(s) <3
 - GLFW3 - window creation and rendering backend for ImGui
 - ImGui - gui toolkit
 - (most importantly) FFmpeg